 Listen.
 Learn.
-Lead is a social justice speaker series designed to guide all Scholarship Prep staff towards better understanding the plight, frustrations, and needs of our most vulnerable communities.
+Lead is designed to guide all Scholarship Prep staff towards better understanding the plight, frustrations, and needs of our most vulnerable communities.

 As a network of charter schools whose mission is to close the achievement gap for underserved students, we believe in establishing a sustainable environment where diversity is treasured.
 To honor that commitment, we have created Listen.
 Learn.
 Lead. to best prepare ourselves and our students to fight for change in our local and global communities.